tnkerer/solidity-classes/class-05/README.md

 Without these public constants, it would be impossible to label tokens on block explorers, for example.
 In this tutorial we will deploy a ERC20 token that have all the `Methods`, `Events` and `Constants` mentioned above.

+# Homework

+1) Try to execute the overflow.py file and make some tests with it;
+2) Try to deploy Faucet and Token contracts and do the following:
+  - Approve `Faucet` to spend `Tokens`
+  - Deposit `Tokens` to `Faucet`
+  - Claim `Tokens` from `Faucet` with a different address